Network of national correspondents on youth work

 2028

-Meeting/seminar of the network of national correspondents and EU-Council of Europe networking group on youth work development at European level (in person).
+Meeting/seminar of the network of national correspondents and EU-Council of Europe networking group on youth work development at European level.